How to Make Halloween Treats Bags 3 Ways Pumpkin Ghost & Bat

 - Write BOO! onto the black gift tags with the chalkboard pen.
 Attach the gift tag to your Halloween treats bags with the twine.
 If you sew the twine in with bags as you stitch them up, they can act as a rip pull for opening the treat bags.

-If you want to see more Halloween Holiday themed crafts than head over AllfreeHolidaycrafts.com for some inspiraton.
+If you want to see more Halloween Holiday themed paper crafts than head over allfreepapercrafts.com for some inspiration.

 If you enjoyed making these then you will probably love my, Easter Bunny Treat Bags and my Personalized Map Hearts.